TCO46/TheNeovim/main.md

 That's because you haven't set everything up so it's can usable.
 Neovim becomes powerful when you learn how to use it and invest time customizing or install plugins to it.
 ### Basic Motion

+Unlike any editors, you have to use your mouse or arrow keys to move the cursor.
+Here in Neovim, you can move around using the keyboard thus improve your speed.
+So in this section, we will cover the basic motion of Neovim.

 First to open a file with Neovim use the following command:

 ```